ynqa/pandavro/README.md

 If you don't want pandavro to infer this schema but instead define it yourself, pass it using the `schema` kwarg to `to_avro`.

+## Loading Pandas nullable datatypes
+The nullable datatypes indicated in the table above are easily written to Avro, but loading them introduces ambiguity as we can use either the old, default or these new datatypes.
+We solve this by using a special keyword when loading to force conversion to these new NA-supporting datatypes (`support_na=True`).

+This is *different* from [convert_dtypes](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html#convert-dtypes-method-to-ease-use-of-supported-extension-dtypes) as it does not infer the datatype based on the actual values, but it looks at the Avro schema so is deterministic and not dependent on the actual values.

 ## Example